 Q. Some colleges give scholarships in the amount of the cost of the summer program if a participant eventually attends.
 Do you do anything like this?

-A. We offer a special Best Week Ever scholarship worth $8,000 (at the rate of $2,000 per year) to those summer program participants who apply to the college by October 1, are accepted, and then make an official campus visit during the 2023 Fall Semester.
+A. We offer a special Best Week Ever scholarship worth $8,000 (at the rate of $2,000 per year) to those summer program participants who apply to the college by October 1, are accepted, and then make an official campus visit during the 2024 Fall Semester.

 Q. Is there an age requirement to attend?

-Students who will be entering their senior year of high school in the fall of 2023 (i.e. current high school juniors) are invited to apply for the 2023 summer program sessions.
+Students who will be entering their senior year of high school in the fall of 2024 (i.e. current high school juniors) are invited to apply for the 2024 summer program sessions.
 To get a head-start, interested students are encouraged to sign up for the Early Bird Priority List which will open online on November 15, 2023.

-Summer 2023 will mark the 25th year of this wildly popular program, which boasts close to 4,000 alumni since 1999.
-Each year, hundreds of high school students spend a week on campus and describe the week as one of the best weeks of their lives, ranking it on average 4.83 out of 5 on an exit survey.
+Summer 2024 will mark the 26th year of this wildly popular program, which boasts more than 4,000 alumni since 1999.
+Each year, hundreds of high school students spend a week on campus and describe the week as one of the best weeks of their lives, ranking it on average 4.74 out of 5 on an exit survey.

 This is the most popular, well-attended, and highly-ranked pre-college summer program of its kind.
 Attendance is competitive, and with a waiting list each year, interested students should not delay in applying.